epsilon537/boxlambda/docs/sw_comp_irqs.md

 ### Vectored Mode

 Ibex handles interrupts in *Vectored Mode*.
 Each interrupt has a separate entry point in a vector table.
-When an interrupt occurs, the CPU jumps to the address calculated by multiplying the IRQ_ID by four and adding it to the vector table base address.
+When an interrupt occurs, the CPU jumps to the address calculated by multiplying the `IRQ_ID` by four and adding it to the vector table base address.
 The vector table base address is specified in the `mtvec` CSR.
-In BoxLambda, I'm leaving it at 0, so the interrupt entry point address is simply IRQ_ID*4.
+In BoxLambda, I'm leaving it at 0, so the interrupt entry point address is simply `IRQ_ID*4`.

 ### Vectors.S Weak Bindings